We’ve all been there: fighting a miserable cold while balancing a hectic schedule. When faced with such a dilemma, what is one to do?

 As millennials become the dominant demographic in the U.S., the number of retail healthcare centers will likely continue to rise.
 How can you be sure if a retail-style clinic is the best growth opportunity for your healthcare organization?
 Know who your existing and potential patients are.

 Interested in learning more?
-Complete the form below to request a call with one of Buxton's healthcare experts.
+Contact us to request a call with one of Buxton's healthcare experts.
 We can explain how consumer analytics can help you to understand your patient base and make the right strategic decisions.